-It is understood that the existing structures on site will be moved off the site.
+It is understood that the existing structure on site will demolished.
 The removal of the buildings should include all building debris, foundation walls, footings and concrete floor slabs.
-The removal and disposal of the previously occupied buildings and associated fill must satisfy the local building standards, Ontario Building Code (OBC), Ministry of Labour (MOL) and the Ministry of Environment, Conservation and Parks (MECP) requirements.
+The removal and disposal of the previously occupied building and associated fill must satisfy the local building standards, Ontario Building Code (OBC), Ministry of Labour (MOL) and the Ministry of Environment, Conservation and Parks (MECP) requirements.
 If any potable wells are present on site, they should be properly decommissioned by a licensed well contractor, in accordance with Ontario Regulation 903.